mohamedallam1991/mohamedallam.tech/content/contact.md

 ## My Contact Info
 I'm a self-taught freelance web developer who specializes in backend development.
 I've been working in the web development industry for over 5 years now and have developed a vast knowledge of various programming languages and frameworks.
 My skills include PHP, Ruby on Rails, Java, Node.js, and React.
 I love working with clients to develop custom solutions that meet their specific needs.
 If you're looking for an experienced and knowledgeable web developer who can help you build a strong online presence, then contact me!

+Contact me and I will get back to you as soon as possible.

 - facebook: facebook.com/mohamedallam1991
 - twitter: mohamedallamorg
 - email: me@mohamedallam.tech